safouaneelg/SRT2I/README.md

 In this example script, a single GPU is used to train for 100 epochs, using wandb for logging combined with validation prompts.

 ## Citation
-Please if you use our repository cite us as follows :

 ```
 @misc{ghazouali2024classconditional,